-Interfacing with the NI 1427
+Interfacing with the NI 1428

 The Camera Link standard defines physical connections between image acquisition devices and Camera Link cameras, and it allows for flexibility of image format and data transfer protocols.
-The camera manufacturer defines image parameters, such as image resolution and the number of bits per pixel, and camera control parameters, such as frame-on-demand and exposure control signals.
+The camera manufacturer defines image parameters, such as image resolution and the number of bits per pixel.
+Camera control parameters, such as frame-on-demand and exposure control signals, are also defined by the camera manufacturer.

-These variable parameters are defined on a per-camera basis in a camera file (<camera_model>.icd) supplied by National Instruments.
-NI-IMAQ uses the information in this camera file to program the NI 1427 to acquire images from a specific camera.
-Without this camera file, the driver does not have the information necessary to configure the NI 1427 to recognize the image format of the particular camera you are using.
+These variable parameters are defined on a per-camera basis in a camera file (camera_model.icd) supplied by National Instruments.
+The NI-IMAQ driver software uses the information in this camera file to program the NI 1428 to acquire images from a specific camera.
+Without this camera file, the driver does not have the information necessary to configure the NI 1428 to recognize the image format of the particular camera you are using.
 Refer to MAX for information about valid camera attributes for your camera and image acquisition device.